325 Km. from Delhi, driving along NH-2/ Expressway and NH-3 for 6-7 hours. If statistics sounds boring - you are in for a

 Gwalior.

-- Mitawali, Shiva Temple: The place which inspired the design of Indian Parliament house (Sansad Bhawan).
-23 km. from Kakan Math temple towards Gwalior.
+the design of Old Parliament house of India.
+23 km. from Kakan Math

 Believe